jeanlazarou/calco/README.md

 The code generating the `CSV` file can run several times but we have to manually re-create the spreadsheet document.

-*Calco* tries to separate the data from the spreadsheet presentation and the all the calculations.
+*Calco* tries to separate the data from the spreadsheet presentation and all the calculations.

 *Calco* implements a DSL (domain specific language) that abstracts the